nmehta001/notes/money/mse-academy/1_good_spending_decisions.md

 # Marketing Forces and Their Affect on Our Spending

 A common belief is that the higher the price the more it equates to quality.
-It's a mental shortcut to assess the quality and covers the short fall in situations where information is lacking.
+It's a mental shortcut to assess the quality and covers the shortfall in situations where information is lacking.
 It's important to remember that price and quality are not remotely related to one another

 #### Common mental shortcuts we use when determining what to buy